-- Historical performance data, on providing an identical or similar product that performs satisfactorily in actual use; - Review of supplier's QA Program, including current quality records that provide qualitative and quantitative information that can be objectively evaluated; - Inspections, audits, or surveillances to verify supplier's QA Program implementation, as required; - A commercial calibration service accredited by a nationally-recognized accrediting body, using procedures consistent with international standards and guidelines, specifically those found in ISO/IEC 17025.
-The bodies include National Voluntary Laboratory Accreditation Program (NVLAP) and other accrediting bodies recognized by NVLAP through a Mutual Recognition Arrangement may be used to calibrate Commercial Grade Items (as defined by 10 CFR Part 21, "Reporting of Defects and Noncompliance").
+- Historical performance data, on providing an identical or similar product that performs satisfactorily in actual use; - Review of supplier's QA Program, including current quality records that provide qualitative and quantitative information that can be objectively evaluated; - Inspections, audits, or surveillances to verify supplier's QA Program implementation, as required; - A commercial (as defined by 10CFR Part 21, "Reporting of Defects and Noncompliance") calibration service accredited by a nationally-recognized accrediting body, using procedures consistent with international standards and guidelines, specifically those found in ISO/IEC 17025.
+The bodies include National Voluntary Laboratory Accreditation Program (NVLAP) and other accrediting bodies recognized by NVLAP through a Mutual Recognition Arrangement.

-Supplier evaluations include elements of the QAP applicable to the purchased item or services.
+Supplier evaluations include elements of the QAP applicable to the purchased item or services

 A documented evaluation is required annually for suppliers maintained on the Approved Supplier List (ASL).
-Supplier audits, when required, are conducted triennially in accordance with Section 18.
+Supplier audits, when required, are conducted at least once every three years in accordance with Section 18.